EIS-ITS/vss-cli/docs/use.rst

 Help
 ----

 To get help when using the VSS CLI, you can add ``--help`` option to the end of a command.
-For example, obtaining
+For example:

 .. code-block:: bash

     vss-cli --help

 The following command lists the available sub commands for the ``compute`` command:

 .. code-block:: bash

     vss-cli compute --help

 Help in sub commands is divided in three main sections: Usage, where the command syntax is shown as well as a brief description; Options and sub commands available with a short help column as shown below:

 .. code-block:: bash